-Ayesha Khanna - Externships: Why Partnerships between corporations and schools is the nest way to teach STEM #futureschools
+Ayesha Khanna - Externships: Why Partnerships between corporations and schools is the best way to teach STEM #futureschools

 |Ayesha Khanna speaking at Future Schools|